Celebrating Excellence In Victorian Schools

 More information about the awards and finalists is available at www.education.vic.gov.au/veea

-Quotes attributable to Acting Minister for Education Gayle Tierney
+Quotes attributable to Minister for Education James Merlino

-“The Victorian Education Excellence Awards are the state’s most prestigious celebration of the outstanding education professionals who go that extra mile to help young Victorians thrive at school.”
+“The Victorian Education Excellence Awards honour and recognise the outstanding education professionals who go that extra mile to help young Victorians thrive at school.”

-“Our teachers, principals and education professionals do a crucial job in educating our young people.
-These awards are a fantastic opportunity to recognise Victorians who dedicate their careers to education.”
+“The efforts of our teachers, principals and education professionals play a crucial role in educating our young people and these awards are a fantastic way to recognise those efforts.”